I would like to speak

 Their answer is simple,

-all you need is to take a pill
+is to take a pill

 Psyche is the Greek word for soul.